Wander Franco Player Props: Rays vs. Astros

 Wander Franco At The Plate

-- Franco has nine doubles, four home runs and nine walks while hitting .289.
+- Franco is hitting .318 with 11 doubles, four home runs and nine walks.

-- Among qualified batters in MLB, he ranks 45th in batting average, 48th in on-base percentage, and 27th in slugging.
+- Among qualified batters, he ranks 17th in batting average, while his on-base percentage ranks 25th and he is 14th in slugging.

-- In nine games this year (42.9%), Franco has picked up an RBI, and in three of those games (14.3%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Franco has picked up an RBI in 45.5% of his games this season, with two or more RBI in 13.6% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.